Torrente, the Dumb Arm of the Law: Theatrical release

 Distributed by Columbia TriStar Films de España, the film was theatrically released in Spain on 13 March 1998.

 Home media

-The DVD of the film was put on sale on 21 January 2000 and was distributed by Manga Films.
-It is full of faults, one of the greatest lying in the color reproduction, presented completely off.
-On 25 November 2008 to mark the tenth anniversary of the theatrical release, a remastered version was released by Warner Home Video providing a great improvement in the color reproduction and a better definition in the forms of objects and characters.
-Tt contains two posters and three pictures, in small format, chosen by the film director.
-This remastering was integrated into the special tenth anniversary pack in which three of the Torrente films appear.
+The film was released on DVD on 21 January 2000 by Manga Films.
+To mark the tenth anniversary of the theatrical release, Warner Home Video released a remastered DVD on 25 November 2008.
+The remaster provided an improvement in the color reproduction and definition.
+On October 3, 2017, it was re-released on DVD.

 Television

 The film's success continued on television.
 Its premiere earned a 31.1% share, making it the third most watched Spanish film of the decade, second only to Abuelo Made in Spain and the film's sequel Torrente 2: Misión en Marbella.

 Reception

 Critical reception

-Critics welcomed this first instalment of the series, some more enthusiastically than others.
+Critics welcomed this first installment of the series, some more enthusiastically than others.
 Most saw it as a parody of 1970s films starring Andrés Pajares and Fernando Esteso, among others.
 The abundant cinéphile quotations in the film and the exaggerated ridicule of the character were also appreciated.
 Filmmaker Luis García Berlanga said, "The film has a funny gag that defines the Spanish character to perfection: leaning at a bar, Torrente picks his teeth with a toothpick... then puts it back in the toothpick holder".
+Jonathan Holland of Variety called the film "a tremendously enjoyable comedy-thriller".

 This romance with the critics ended with the sequels, which were considered of lower quality.

-Juan F. Egea assessed that it seems that the whole film must be read either "as a) an explicit avowal of sexism, racism, homophobia, and xenophobia in late twentieth-century Spain, or b) a satirical denunciation of its existence".
+Juan F. Egea assessed the whole film must be read either "as a) an explicit avowal of sexism, racism, homophobia, and xenophobia in late twentieth-century Spain, or b) a satirical denunciation of its existence".